msgarbossa/training-go-microservices/README.md

+#

+## Overview

+This repo contains the code created from the lab exercises from https://www.udemy.com/course/working-with-microservices-in-go/.

+Notable changes from the course:
+- Used [Taskfile](https://taskfile.dev/) instead of GNU Make
+- The front-end is also run from a container instead of locally on http://localhost:8083

 ## Setup

+### Go installation

 Install the Golang package for your CPU architecture from https://go.dev/doc/install.
 Extracting tar file in /usr/local/go (/usr/local/go/bin/go should exist).